 Sample Before Investing

 Many companies offer single packet servings.
 Try a packet before you buy to see if it works for you, because protein powders can be expensive.
 If you don’t see a small packet available, call the company and ask if they offer them.
-When you find one you like, start with a small tub (if they offer one) to be sure the formula works for you.
 When you are sure, buy larger sizes to save money.

 How Much Protein Do I Need?

 The Institute of Medicine recommends a daily minimum intake of 46 grams for women and 56 grams for men but these are minimums.
 Most people do better on higher levels.
 Another way to figure your need is by multiplying your weight in pounds by .36 (or .8 grams per kilo).
 This number will tell you approximately how many grams a day your body needs.
 Amounts vary with age, exercise levels, individual body chemistry, and special health concerns, but it’s a good starting point.
 Figure out what your body needs.